 Concurrent with issuing the common shares under the Ninth Amending Agreement, the Corporation issued 85,979,917 common share purchase warrants to the lenders.
 The Corporation estimates approximately 5% or no more than approximately 4.4 million warrants will vest during the life of these instruments.
 The Corporation has fair valued each Warrant likely to vest at CAD\$0.10 (USD\$0.08).
-For the third quarter and year-to-date 2016, the Corporation recorded an expense of \$354 thousand for the fair value of warrants issued.
+For the three months and year ended December 31, 2016 the Corporation recorded expenses of \$192 thousand and \$546 thousand, respectively, for the fair value of warrants expected to vest and accrued a liability which is fair valued at each reporting period with adjustments recorded through profit and loss.